Rosemary Ryan (artist): Exhibiting artist

-She became known through exhibitions at John Reed's now-defunct Museum of Modern Art Australia, at the South Yarra Gallery, Australian Galleries, Powell Street Gallery and Libby Edward Galleries.
+She became known through exhibitions at John Reed's 1958–initiated Museum of Modern Art Australia, at the South Yarra Gallery, Australian Galleries, Powell Street Gallery and Libby Edward Galleries.
 In 1971 Rosalind Humphries reprised the historic 9 x 5 Impression Exhibition held at Buxton's Galleries in 1889, in her own eponymous Armadale gallery, and Ryan was among artists Charles Bush, Charles Blackman, Arthur, David and Hermia Boyd, John Brack, Ray Crooke, Noel Counihan, William Dargie, Asher Bilu, Lawrence Daws, William Frater, Robert Grieve, Louis Kahan, Daryl Lindsay, Mirka Mora, John Olsen, John Perceval, Clifton Pugh, Michael Shannon, and Brett Whitely who responded to Humphries' challenge to create a painting on nine-by-five inch cigar-box lids.
 By 1974 her works were selling at L’exposition gallery in Sydney for A$150–A$600 (a value of A$1,316.00–A$5,262.00 in 2021).

 In 1979 Ryan painted the bodywork of Melbourne No.8 tram as an early contributor to the project ‘Transporting Art’ undertaken between 1978-1983 in which 16 older but still operating trams were decorated by artists and designers including Clifton Pugh, Mirka Mora, Howard Arkley, Gareth Sansom and Erica McGilchrist.

 As remembered by Susan McCulloch, to prepare for her 1983 solo exhibition at Zanders Bond Gallery Ryan held a barbecue for 30 friends on the banks of the Yarra in November 1982, where they posed for her Australian version of Seurat’s La Grande Jatte, and Manet’s Dejeuner sur l’herbe.